EmcaLeszekPietrycki/EM_Testing/05-00-00-System_Configuration/05-00-02-Business-Intelligence.md

 ![BI](/media/05_00_02_04_Business_Intelligence.png)

 <blockquote style="border-left: 8px solid orange; padding: 15px;"> <b>Note</b>:
-States in BPI are the same as when using thresholds and notifications from the host main menu.
+States in BI are the same as when using thresholds and notifications from the host main menu.
 The same logic applies.
 </blockquote>